microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0/Microsoft.Graph.Planner.md

 Used to render the task correctly in the task board view when grouped by progress.

 ### [Update-MgGroupPlanner](Update-MgGroupPlanner.md)
-Selective Planner services available to the group.
+Entry-point to Planner resource that might exist for a Unified Group.

+### [Update-MgGroupPlannerPlanDetail](Update-MgGroupPlannerPlanDetail.md)
 Read-only.
 Nullable.

-### [Update-MgGroupPlannerPlanDetail](Update-MgGroupPlannerPlanDetail.md)
 Additional details about the plan.
-Read-only.
-Nullable.

 ### [Update-MgPlanner](Update-MgPlanner.md)
 Update planner